AndreHaueisen/flushbar/README.md

 mainButton | A [FlatButton] widget if you need an action from the user. onTap | A callback that registers the user's click anywhere.
 An alternative to [mainButton] duration | How long until Flushbar will hide itself (be dismissed).
-To make it indefinite, leave it null. isDismissible | Determines if the user can swipe to dismiss the bar.
-It is recommended that you set a [duration] if [isDismissible] is false.
-If the user swipes to dismiss it, no value will be returned. dismissDirection | FlushbarDismissDirection.VERTICAL by default.
+To make it indefinite, leave it null. isDismissible | Determines if the user can swipe or click the overlay (if [overlayBlur] > 0) to dismiss.
+It is recommended that you set [duration] != null if this is false.
+If the user swipes to dismiss or clicks the overlay, no value will be returned. dismissDirection | FlushbarDismissDirection.VERTICAL by default.
 Can also be [FlushbarDismissDirection.HORIZONTAL] in which case both left and right dismiss are allowed. flushbarPosition | Flushbar can be based on [FlushbarPosition.TOP] or on [FlushbarPosition.BOTTOM] of your screen.
 [FlushbarPosition.BOTTOM] is the default. flushbarStyle | Flushbar can be floating or be grounded to the edge of the screen.
 If grounded, I do not recommend using [margin] or [borderRadius].
 [FlushbarStyle.FLOATING] is the default